 An Overview on Shoulder Pain Caused by Biceps Tendonitis

 The long head of the biceps tendon, also known as the upper biceps tendon, is located where the bicep muscle meets the front of the shoulder.
 The biceps tendon attaches the bicep muscle to the socket of the shoulder joint.
 This tendon can become inflamed or irritated from overuse, repetitive overhead motions and age, leading to biceps tendonitis.
-Patients experiencing weakness and pain in the front of the shoulder can visit Dr. Mark Getelman, orthopedic shoulder specialist in the Van Nuys, Thousand Oaks and Los Angeles, California area, for a bicep tendonitis diagnosis and treatment plan.
+Patients experiencing weakness and pain in the front of the shoulder can visit Dr. Mark Getelman, orthopedic shoulder specialist in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area, for a bicep tendonitis diagnosis and treatment plan.

 Biceps tendonitis is characterized as inflammation of the long head of the biceps tendon.
 In early stages of this shoulder condition, the tendon becomes swollen and red.
 As the condition progresses, the tendon covering (sheath) can thicken and the biceps tendon will often grow larger and thicker.

 Bicep tendonitis is associated with a number of shoulder conditions, such as arthritis, instability, impingement and labral tears.
 In many patients, the cause of tendonitis is age related .
 As the body ages, the tendon becomes frayed and gradually weakens from normal wear and tear.
 Patients may also experience the condition from repetitive overuse, especially continuous overhead movements.

 Biceps Tendonitis Symptoms

 Biceps tendonitis causes pain and tenderness in the front of the shoulder, an achiness that radiates down the humerus (upper arm bone), shoulder weakness and an occasional snapping sensation in the joint.
 As the condition progresses, the pain may become more severe and spread over a larger area of the shoulder and arm.